Reconstructing Multi-Scale Physical Fields from Extremely Sparse Measurements with an Autoencoder-Diffusion Cascade: Introduction

 The remainder of the paper is organized as follows.
 In Section 2, we present the problem formulation and describe the proposed methodology in detail, including the functional autoencoder, the conditional diffusion model, and the proposed mask-cascade training approach.
-Section 3 demonstrates the effectiveness of Cas-Sensing through a series of experiments with simulated data of circular cylinder flow, real-world data of ocean wave height, and real-world data of global ocean temperature.
+Section 3 demonstrates the effectiveness of Cas-Sensing through a series of experiments with simulated data of circular cylinder flow and Navier--Stokes vorticity flow, real-world data of ocean wave height and global ocean temperature.
 In Section 4, we discuss the advantages and limitations of Cas-Sensing.
 Finally, Section 5 concludes the paper and outlines directions for future work.